Pidcock wins world mountain bike gold

 Earlier, Pauline Ferrand-Prevot won the cross country mountain bike world title to cement the Frenchwoman's status as favourite for the Paris Games next year.

-The 31-year-old defending champion was 1min 14sec faster than her compatriot Loana Lecomte in the Glentress forest in Scotland where 13 world championships events are being played out.
+The 31-year-old defending champion was 1min 14sec faster than her compatriot Loana Lecomte in the Glentress forest where 13 world championships events are being played out.

 The Netherlands' pre-race favourite Puck Pieterse came third at 1min 27sec.